OpenEnergyPlatform/oemetadata/metadata/v2/v20/metadata_key_description.md

 This pages describes the key of **OEMetadata version 2.0 .** <br>
 You can have a look at an empty [template](https://github.com/OpenEnergyPlatform/oemetadata/blob/production/metadata/latest/template.json) and a filled out [example](https://github.com/OpenEnergyPlatform/oemetadata/blob/production/metadata/latest/example.json) of the metadata string.<br>
-[`schema.json`](https://github.com/OpenEnergyPlatform/oemetadata/blob/production/metadata/latest/schema.json) contains the complete schema.
+The [`schema.json`](https://github.com/OpenEnergyPlatform/oemetadata/blob/production/metadata/latest/schema.json) contains the complete metadata schema.

 ## JSON Format